AndreaDiotallevi/cron-parser-typescript/README.md

 ## How to use

-I used TypeScript since it's the language I am the most comfortable with.
+I have used TypeScript since it's the language I am the most comfortable with.

 - Install dependencies with